sandialabs/sibl/geo/doc/dual/lesson_a01.md

 ## Goals

-Memorialize the the directions for C++ compilation of macOS, Linus, and Windows.
+Memorialize the the directions for C++ compilation running macOS, Linux, and Windows.

 ## Steps